 OSHA Lost Time Incident Rate (LTIR)*

 OSHA Lost Time ratio reflects nonfatal injuries that cause any loss or time from work beyond the day or shift it occurs.
 A lower Lost Time Ratio means fewer injuries and increased safety and productivity performance.

-* All safety information on this page refers to IES Holdings, Inc. enterprise wide.
+* All safety information on this page refers to IES Holdings, Inc. enterprise wide as of April 2021.